 By Roy Burner - Minister of the Gospel

 One family of God goes beyond the descriptive narrative of the modern day family.
 In our modern day family we are seeing; in many cases, traits of disparity and a dysfunctional family.
-The New Testament concept of the family was to live together in harmony and love (Ephesians 5:22 through 6:9).
+The New Testament concept of the family is to live together in harmony and love (Ephesians 5:22 through 6:9).

-Even in the church world there is disparity rather than unity; particularly in many Western nations.
+Even in the church world there is often disparity rather than unity; particularly in many Western nations.
 Denominationalism; though it has its place, can also serve to bring division among the brethren rather than unity.
 Scripture reveals the joy of brotherhood in saying: How good and how pleasant it is for brethren to dwell together in unity (Psalm 133:1).

 I had a dream involving a family that had many talents; readily identified by the craftsmanship of individuals within that family.
 Also when difficulties arose; as a family unit, they rose to the occasion.
-In this dream I was mostly an observer; but did make one suggestion that rather than be individualized in their various talents, to come together as a family rather than individual acclaim.
+In this dream I was mostly an observer; but did make one suggestion; that rather than be individualized in their various talents, to come together as a family rather than seeking individual acclaim.